joelklabo/nostrify/README.md

 Follow me on nostr `npub19a86gzxctwtz68l8zld2u9y2fjvyyj4juyx8m5geylssrmfj27eqs22ckt` and send me a Zap or tip at `joel@klabo.blog` 🤙

-# Setting a Custom Relay

-In your lightning config file set this value:
-`relay=<your preferred relay to send events to>` (default is `wss://nostr.klabo.blog`)

-Then start `lightningd` with the Nostrify plugin. `lightningd` must be restarted to get access to config values.

 # Contribute

 If you find a bug or have feature requests file an issue.
 PRs are also welcomed 🤙